notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 *lParam [in]*
 : int nbFile,
 is the size of your fileNames array.
-You should get this value by using NPPM_GETNBOPENFILES message with constant SECOND_VIEW, then allocate fileNames array with this value.
+You should get this value by using NPPM_GETNBOPENFILES message with constant SECOND_VIEW, then allocate fileNames array with this value (noting the size requirements for an [Array of Path Strings](#array-of-path-strings)).

 **Return value**:
 : Returns The number of files copied into fileNames array.